-(469) 384-5000 (Registrant's telephone number, including area code)
+(469) 384-5000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act:

-including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 p ar value RAVE Nasdaq Capital Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\square$ No $\square$ e definition of "large accelerated fil ccelerated filer, a smaller reporting ong company" and "emerging growth Large accelerated filer $\square$ Emerging growth company $\square$ Accelerated filer $\Box$ Non-accel erated filer ☑ Smaller reporting company $\square$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\square$ As of November 4, 2020, 2 18,004,904 shares of the issuer's co ommon stock were outstand ding.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value RAVE Nasdaq Capital Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definition of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer ☑ Smaller reporting company $\Box$ Emerging growth company $\square$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\square$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☑

+As of January 22, 2021, 18,004,904 shares of the issuer's common stock were outstanding.

-RAVE RESTAURANT GROUP, INC. $\underline{\text{Index}}$
+RAVE RESTAURANT GROUP, INC.